.50 BMG

-The .50 Browning Machine Gun (.50 BMG, 12.7×99mm NATO and designated as the 50 Browning by the C.I.P.) is a .50 in caliber cartridge developed for the M2 Browning heavy machine gun in the late 1910s, entering official service in 1921.
-Under STANAG 4383, it is a standard service cartridge for NATO forces as well as many non-NATO countries.
-The cartridge itself has been made in many variants: multiple generations of regular ball, tracer, armor-piercing (AP), incendiary, and saboted sub-caliber rounds.
-The rounds intended for machine guns are made into a continuous belt using metallic links.
+The .50 BMG (.50 Browning Machine Gun), also known as 12.7×99mm NATO, and designated as the 50 Browning by the C.I.P., is a .50 in caliber cartridge developed for the M2 Browning heavy machine gun in the late 1910s, entering official service in 1921.
+Under STANAG 4383, it is a standard service cartridge for NATO forces.
+The cartridge itself has been made in many variants: multiple generations of regular ball, tracer, armor-piercing (AP), incendiary, and saboted sub-caliber penetrator rounds.
+The rounds intended for machine guns are made into a continuous ammunition belt using metallic links.

 The .50 BMG cartridge is also used in anti-materiel rifles.
-A wide variety of ammunition is available, and the availability of match grade ammunition has increased the usefulness of .50 caliber rifles by allowing more accurate fire than lower quality rounds.
+A wide variety of ammunition is available, and the availability of match grade ammunition has increased the usefulness of .50 caliber rifles by allowing more accurate fire than lower-quality rounds.

 History

 In response to the need for new anti-aircraft weaponry during World War I, John Browning developed the .50 BMG.
-He wanted the round to be used in a machine gun, and wanted the machine gun to be based on a scaled-up version of the M1917 Browning.
+He wanted the round to be used in a machine gun based on a scaled-up version of the M1917 Browning.